 Because AML progresses rapidly, virtually all children with AML start treatment soon after diagnosis.
 You can refuse treatment for your child at any time, but it is important that you understand clearly what might happen in this case.
 If your child’s haematologist does not think your child needs treatment, you cannot insist on starting treatment, but this is rare with AML.
 You can ask for a second opinion at any time.
 As far as possible, all decisions about your child’s treatment will take your wishes into account.

-Virtually all patients will start treatment immediately.
+Almost all patients will start treatment at, or soon after, the time of diagnosis.
 Childhood AML has better outcomes and is often curable with standard treatments compared to AML in adults.
 It is important to discuss the outlook (prognosis) with your child’s medical team, because it is affected by various factors such as the risk group.

 The main reason a child may not start treatment would be if their general medical condition makes treatment too risky.
 This is very rare and if it affects your child you will be given full information by their specialist.